diegarm/diegarm/README.md

-Hey! 👋 😃
-My name is Diego Armando, and...
-I'm not Maradona ! 😂 I'm a husband and father of one son.
-I live and work at Santo André, Brazil.
-Currently I'm a developer at the big bank !
+Hey! 👋 😃 My name is Diego Armando, and...
+I'm not Maradona! 😂 I am married and the father of one child.
+I live and work in Santo André, Brazil.
+I'm currently a developer at the big bank in Brazil!

 E-mail: dgo.npp@gmail.com<br>